Team-Tea-Time/laravel-forum/readme.md

 composer require teamteatime/laravel-forum:~5.0
 ```

-Then add the service provider to your `config/app.php`:
+[Package Discovery](https://laravel.com/docs/8.x/packages#package-discovery) should take care of registering the service provider automatically, but if you need to do so manually, add the service provider to your `config/app.php`:

 ```php
 TeamTeaTime\Forum\ForumServiceProvider::class,